Prag8855/aab/frontend/content/guides/eyeglasses.md

 If you go to an optician, you must pay around €25 for the test.
 Usually, the test is free if you also buy eyeglasses.

+If you take a first aid class for your [driving licence](/guides/driving-licence), it usually includes a free eye test.[^15]

 ### Deduct glasses from your taxes

 You can deduct eyeglasses from your taxes.[^10] If you went to an ophthalmologist (*Augenarzt*), you can also deduct your eye test.[^11]